 Religion in (post-)secular societies; religion and the liberal political society; standardisation with regards to religious groups; religion in contexts of migration, colonialism and post-colonialism.

 5. Religion and modernity

-Enlightenment critique of religion; relationship between ethics and religion; the status of religious belief and contemporary cognitive science of religion; the relationship between religion and science.
+Enlightenment critique of religion; relationship between rationalism and religion; political theology, secularization theories; religion and the arts; the sacred and the holy; the status of religious belief and contemporary cognitive science of religion; the relationship between religion and science.

 - Study on (de)conversion processes in Flanders.
 11/10/2021 - 11/10/2022.
 Promotor: Lore Van Praag (Centre Pieter Gillis, Centre for Migration and Intercultural Studies), co-promotors: Patrick Loobuyck (Centre Pieter Gillis & Centre for Ethics) and Gert Verschraegen (Sociology, Centre for Research on Environmental and Social Change).